muggy8/improbable/from-me-to-me/XsCMjlrV.md

 I caused this whole mess.

-If I didn't exist, Phanna and Mikay probably wouldn't have seperated.
+If I didn't exist, Phanna and Mikay probably wouldn't have separated.

-If I didn't exist, Phanna probably wouldn't look like he's pregnent.
+If I didn't exist, Phanna probably wouldn't look like he's pregnant.

 If I didn't exist, no one else here would be dead.

-My existance killed all these people.
+My existence killed all these people.

 I killed them.